-Designation of persons named by or under UN Security Council Resolutions regulations 12 to 16 (asset-freeze etc) (whose purposes include compliance with the UN obligations mentioned in regulation 4(3)(a)(a)).
+Designation of persons named by or under UN Security Council Resolutions

+10.-(1) Each person for the time being named for the purposes of paragraph 32 of resolution 2134 by the Security Council or the Committee is a designated person for the purposes of regulations 12 to 16 (asset-freeze etc.) (whose purposes include compliance with the UN obligations mentioned in regulation 4(3)(a)(a)).